Sambhavna Study Says Gas Hit Ten Times More Prone to Cancer

-On the twentieth anniversary of the Sambhavna Clinic, a preliminary report from a ground-breaking study has revealed that cancer incidence, in people exposed to the methyl isocynate (MIC) gas leak of 1984, is ten times greater than in the unexposed population.
+On the twentieth anniversary of the Sambhavna Clinic, a preliminary report from a ground-breaking study revealed that cancer incidence, in people exposed to the methyl isocynate (MIC) gas leak of 1984, is ten times greater than in the unexposed population.

-Ritesh Pal, of the Community Research Unit in the clinic, presented the preliminary findings He said: “The study shows that, in comparison to unexposed families, gas and contaminated ground water exposed families have significantly larger number of people with TB, paralysis and cancers and that the rate of cancers of gas exposed people is more than ten times of unexposed people.”
+Ritesh Pal, of the Community Research Unit in the clinic, presented the preliminary findings He said: “The study shows that, in comparison to unexposed families, gas and contaminated ground water exposed families have a significantly larger number of people with TB, paralysis and cancers and that the rate of cancers of gas exposed people is more than ten times of unexposed people.”

 According to the study, lung, abdominal, throat and oral cancers are significantly higher in both the gas exposed group and the group exposed to the gas and contaminated water.

-Gas exposed women were found to have suffered significantly larger number of abortions in comparison with unexposed women.
-When compared to those from an unexposed population, significantly larger number of children born to gas exposed and contaminated ground water exposed parents had birth defects.
+Gas exposed women were found to have suffered a significantly larger number of abortions in comparison with unexposed women.
+When compared to those from an unexposed population, a significantly larger number of children born to gas exposed and contaminated ground water exposed parents had birth defects.